 Dermatologists most often recommend topical medications for teens with acne.
 The most common nonprescription options are benzoyl peroxide, mild acids like salicylic acid, and sulfur-based products.
 Prescription-strength topical medications include topical antibiotics, sulfur-based products and retinoids (derivatives of Vitamin A) such as tretinoin (Retin-A), adapalene (Differin), and tazarotene (Tazorac).
 All of these medicines are available as gels, lotions, creams, soaps, liquids, and pads.
 They require compliance, meaning the teen needs to be consistent in using them.
 Dermatologists should always ask teenagers, if I prescribe a topical medicine, would you use it?
 Half the time, the answer is no. Sometimes, especially among the young male population, there is a stigma associated with cream use.
 Liquid soaps are sometimes a better topical choice, because the soaps can be used in the shower, where there is already an activity (the shower) in progress.

-Additionally, many a teen has heard their dermatologist tell them that sometimes things get worse before they get better.
+Additionally, many a teen has heard their dermatologist tell them that sometimes things get worse before they get better when it comes to complexion problems.
 That may be because the medications speed up the life cycle of all the pimples, including the little baby pimples that would have taken a lot longer to come to a head without medicine.
 Also, topical acne medicines can easily be over-used, especially by teenagers who follow the “more-is-better” mantra, because they are often desperate to get an instant clear complexion.
 Most acne medications need to be used in small amounts so this approach can cause side effects like dryness, irritation, burning, or redness.
 This will force patients to stop using the medications before they’ve had a chance to work.
 Some medications may interact with the sun.
 The dermatologist needs to talk with the patient about ways to minimize and manage the side effects.

 Stronger options include prescription oral medications: antibiotics, isotretinoin (Sotret, Claravis, Amnesteem, formerly sold as Accutane), and hormonal therapy (birth control pills and spironolactone).
 These pills could interact with medication or birth control pills, so care must be taken.
 As with any pill, these drugs need to be taken as prescribed, meaning a teen who’s less-than-perfect at sticking to a schedule may not do very well on them.
 However, many teenagers prefer pills to creams, since there is a perception that they are easier to use.
 Frequently, the teen who won’t use topical medications will be extremely compliant with oral medicines.